-Though I grew up in an ordinary suburban neighborhood just outside Baltimore city, there was nothing typical about the vibes whooshing around our dinner table.
+I grew up in a suburban neighborhood a few miles north of Baltimore city that was ordinary enough, though there was very little that was ordinary about the vibes whooshing around our family’s dinner table.

-My father grew up in an orphanage in Brooklyn, New York, even though his mother lived only a subway stop away.
-The reason was that her husband, Joseph, my grandfather, had lost his business in the Crash of ’29 and decided to depart the planet rather hastily, thus leaving his wife alone with no means of support.
+My father was raised in an orphanage in Brooklyn, New York, one subway stop away from where his mother, my grandmother, Tibbie, lived.
+The reason he didn’t live with her was because her husband, Joseph, my grandfather, lost his business in the stock market crash of ’29 and decided to depart the planet rather hastily, thus leaving Tibbie with no means of support.

-She decided she could only afford to raise one boy, and kept Arthur, the oldest, giving up Buddy and Harry, my dad, to a nearby orphanage.
-The two tykes possessed all the survival skills that any three- and five-year-old have, which is to say, none at all.
+She decided to keep Arthur, the oldest, depositing my uncle, Buddy, and my dad, at the local orphanage.
+The two tykes possessed all the survival skills that any three- and five-year-old have, which is to say, virtually none at all.
 The boys toughed it out, surviving a string of foster homes into their late teens.

-Fritzi, on the other hand, some 4,800 miles away in Romania, was living a very different kind of life — a fun, carefree childhood.
-Her parents, Rose and Wolf Perl, were loving and generous.
-The youngest of six (five girls and a boy), Fritzi was masterful at her primary childhood occupation: dodging kisses.
+My mother, Fritzi, on the other hand, some 4,800 miles away in northern Romania, was living a very different kind of life.
+Hers was a fun, carefree existence.
+Her parents, my grandparents Rose and Wolf Perl, were loving and generous.
+My mother was the youngest of six (five girls and a boy), and masterful at her primary childhood occupation: dodging kisses.

-The Perls lived in a picturesque village a few kilometers south of Ukraine.
-The Perl children skied and climbed and swam in streams clean enough to drink right out of.
-Until the Nazis showed up in 1944, Visuel de Sus was an excellent place to be.
+The family lived in a picturesque village in Matamures County, a few kilometers south of Ukraine.
+The Perl children skied and hiked and swam in streams pristine and pure enough to drink right out of.
+Visuel de Sus was an excellent place to be, right until the Nazis showed up in 1944.

-I’ve heard it said that courage is doing something difficult by choice rather than out of necessity.
-I, for one, count my aunt Estie as one brave woman for taking that one-way trip across the pond.
+It’s been said that courage is doing something difficult by choice rather than out of necessity.
+I, for one, count aunt Estie as one brave woman for taking that one-way trip across the pond.
 (All turned out well.)

-In 1944 the fateful Nazi train pulled into my Mom’s hometown of Visuel, bringing the hiking and skiing and dodging kisses to a grinding halt.
+In May of 1944, the fateful Nazi steam trains pulled into tiny Visuel de Sus, bringing the hiking and skiing and dodging kisses to a grinding halt.

-Just moments before, Fritzi’s brother Anci had run (literally) north into Ukraine where he became a conscript in the Russian army.
-After the war, he walked across a good piece of Europe and made his way to Tel Aviv to start a new life.
-He married my aunt Rozi there and had two daughters, Leah and Ziva.
-My cousin Ziva was runner-up for Miss Israel, back in the day.
+My mother’s brother, my uncle Anci, ran (literally) north into Ukraine where he became a forced conscript in the Russian army.
+He made it through that virulently antisemitic experience by hiding his heritage.
+After the war, Anci walked across a good part of Europe to Tel Aviv, where he married my aunt Rozi and had two daughters, my cousins Leah and Ziva.
+Ziva was runner-up for Miss Israel, back in the day.

 So it went.